morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 ---
-title: "Mounting Storage"
+title: "Mounting storage"
 weight: 61
 labfoldernumber: "06"
 description: >
-  Mounting storage as disks and filesystems.
+  Mounting storage as disks and filesystems
 ---

 There are multiple ways of mounting a disk to a virtual machine.
-In this section we will mount various disks to our vm.
+In this section we will mount various disks to our VM.

-## Kubernetes Storage
+## Kubernetes storage

-There are multiple methods to provide storage for your virtual machine.
-For a storage to be attached you have to specify a volume in the `spec.templates.spec.volumes` block of your virtual machine.
+There are multiple methods to provide storage for your virtual machines.
+For storage to be attached you have to specify a volume in the `spec.templates.spec.volumes` block of your virtual machine.
 This volume must then be referenced as a device in `spec.templates.spec.domain.devices.disks` or `spec.templates.spec.domain.devices.filesystems`.

-Sample configuration of a PersistentVolumeClaim mounted as a disk:
+A sample configuration of a PersistentVolumeClaim mounted as a disk:

 ```yaml
 apiVersion: kubevirt.io/v1
 kind: VirtualMachine